What is Periodic Paralysis?

 These episodes, or “attacks,” can last for several minutes, a few hours, or even a few days.

-There are seven different periodic paralysis types.
+There are several different periodic paralysis types.

 Each one has its own characteristics.